mrzool/mrzool.github.io/index.md

 You've reached the website of Mattia Tezzele, a web developer with background in sociology and economics.

 I make things with code.
-I'm interested in all things related to design, typography, information architecture, statistic, data visualization, effective story-telling, and human language.
+I'm interested in all things related to design, typography, information architecture, statistic, data visualization, and human language.

 I try to keep it simple.